 The Curators in Conversation series concentrates on creativity—what inspires curiosity, motivates imagination, and produces meaning.
-The newly inaugurated platform will continue with internationally renowned curator Francesco Bonami, who will be joined by cultural sociologist and best-selling author Sarah Thornton.
-They will discuss the issues behind 33 Artists in 3 Acts, Thornton’s new book, which examines the role of artists around the world today.
+The newly inaugurated platform will continue with cultural sociologist and best-selling author Sarah Thornton.
+She will discuss the issues behind her new book, 33 Artists in 3 Acts, which examines the role of artists around the world today.
 Thornton interviewed 130 artists before settling on the ones who feature in her narratives, including Maurizio Cattelan, Damien Hirst, Rashid Johnson, Jeff Koons, Laurie Simmons, Martha Rosler, and Andrea Fraser.

 Sarah Thornton is the author of Seven Days in the Art World, a witty behind-the-scenes account of the institutions that contribute to an artist’s place in art history.
 She has been the chief writer on contemporary art for The Economist and has contributed to many publications, television programs, and radio broadcasts.
 Thornton holds a BA in art history and a PhD in sociology.